magicmonkey/lifxjs/Protocol.md

                   bulbs)
  * Bytes 37 - 40: Unknown, always 0x7c 0xdd 0x00 0x00

+These bytes are likely to be the 8-byte address used in other packets (eg 0x6b) I'll check and update later.

 After receiving this packet, I open a TCP connection to the originator on TCP port 56700 for subsequent communication.